Hilaire Belloc: Background and early life

-Belloc was born in La Celle-Saint-Cloud, France to a French father, Louis Belloc (1830–1872) and an English mother.
+Joseph Hilaire Pierre René Belloc was born on 27 July 1870 in La Celle-Saint-Cloud, France to a French father, Louis Belloc, and an English mother.
 His sister Marie Adelaide Belloc Lowndes also became a writer.

-Belloc's mother Bessie Rayner Parkes (1829–1925) was a writer, activist and an advocate for women's equality, a co-founder of the English Woman's Journal and the Langham Place Group.
+Belloc's mother Bessie Rayner Parkes was a writer, activist and an advocate for women's equality, a co-founder of the English Woman's Journal and the Langham Place Group.
 As an adult, Belloc campaigned against women's suffrage as a member of the Women's National Anti-Suffrage League.

-Belloc's maternal grandfather was Joseph Parkes (1796–1865).
-Belloc's grandmother, Elizabeth Rayner Priestley (1797–1877), was born in the United States, a granddaughter of Joseph Priestley.

-In 1867, Bessie Rayner Parkes married attorney Louis Belloc, son of Jean-Hilaire Belloc and Louise Swanton Belloc.
-In 1872, five years after they wed, Louis died but not before being ruined in a stock market crash.
+Belloc's maternal grandfather was Joseph Parkes.
+Belloc's grandmother, Elizabeth Rayner Priestley, was born in the United States, a granddaughter of Joseph Priestley.
+In 1867, Bessie Rayner Parkes married Louis Belloc, an attorney, son of Jean-Hilaire Belloc and Louise Swanton Belloc.
+In 1872, five years after their marriage, Louis died but not before being ruined in a stock market crash.
 The young widow then brought her children from France back to England.

-Early life

 Belloc grew up in England; his boyhood was spent in Slindon, West Sussex.
 He wrote about his home in poems such as "West Sussex Drinking Song", "The South Country", and "Ha'nacker Mill"; after graduating from John Henry Newman's Oratory School in Edgbaston, Birmingham.